glennawatson/ghuntley/content/lately.md

 # where?

 I’m away from home which is Sydney, Australia.
-It’s Winter.
+It’s Summer.
 I’m observing [the PST timezone](https://time.is/Seattle).

 # upcoming conferences